-Moreover, it was estimated that less than three percent of villages had fixed line services, whilst under 0.5 percent of them had access to public Internet facilities.
-Access to mobile services will overshadow the challenges with fixed line services especially given the arrival of 3G technology.
-It is estimated that in most cases the largest towns in most regions accounted for up to 77 percent of the total national main telephone lines in 2004.
+Moreover, it is estimated that less than three percent of villages have fixed line services, whilst under 0.5 percent of them had access to public internet facilities.
+Access to mobile services will overshadow the challenges associated with fixed line services especially given the arrival of 3G technology.
+In 2004, it was estimated that in most cases the largest towns in most regions accounted for up to 77 percent of the total national main telephone lines.
 The high cost of connecting rural areas with fixed telecommunications, coupled with the lack of electricity and low incomes, has also severely restricted the availability of fixed lines (ITU, 2007).
-Improved access is only possible when the government is committed to provide such infrastructure as is necessary.
+Improved access is only possible when government is committed to provide such infrastructure as is necessary.
 For example, Gabon's government created the National Agency of Frequencies and Digital Infrastructure (ANINF) in January 2011 and tasked it with the responsibility of creating and managing telecommunications, broadcasting and information technology infrastructure and national resources.

 Data on the quality of Africa's ICT is only available for fixed line services in the number of main line faults per hundred main lines per year and the waiting list for main lines (number of customers).
-Based on the former, Swaziland has managed to improve the quality significantly by about 82 percent (from 189 down to 34) between 1995 and 2007 (shown in annexure table 3).
+Based on the former, Swaziland has managed to improve ICT quality significantly by about 82 percent (from 189 down to 34) between 1995 and 2007 (shown in annexure table 3).
 The majority of the SSA countries have seen a steady decrease in mobile prices.
-Malawi had the highest for the period 1995-2007, with Mauritius displaying a very low and affordable rate.
+Malawi had the highest for the period 1995-2007, while Mauritius displaying very low and affordable rates.